MaayanLab/GeneBot/howto.markdown

 ![image](assets/images/summary_output.png)

 ### Gene Enrichment Analysis
 GeneBot enables users to submit a gene set for enrichment analysis.
 The /geneset command can be used to perform gene enrichment analysis by listing valid Entrez human gene symbols following the command.
-Alternatively, users can upload a csv file with the gene set for analysis by calling **@genebot**.
+Alternatively, users can upload a CSV file with the gene set for analysis by calling **@genebot**.
 Additionally, users can specify which gene-set library they want to be displayed in their results in Slack.

 The gene set is analyzed using the [**Enrichr API**](https://amp.pharm.mssm.edu/Enrichr/help#api).
 The bot will output a link to [**Enrichr**](https://amp.pharm.mssm.edu/Enrichr/) for the gene set entered as well as summary statistics about the gene set.
 A bar graph displaying the top 10 enriched terms for the user selected gene-set library will be attached as a pdf file.